-This prospectus contains "forward-looking statements", as that term is defined in the Private Securities Litigation Reform Act of 1995.
+This Registration Statement on Form S-3 contains "forward-looking statements", as that term is defined in the Private Securities Litigation Reform Act of 1995.
 These include statements regarding our expectations, beliefs, plans or objectives for future operations and anticipated results of operations.
 For this purpose, any statements contained herein that are not statements of historical fact may be deemed to be forward-looking statements.
 Without limiting the foregoing, "believes", "anticipates", "proposes", "plans", "expects", "intends", "may", and other similar expressions are intended to identify forward-looking statements.
-Such statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-The forward-looking statements made in this prospectus are based on current expectations that involve numerous risks and uncertainties.
+Such statements involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward looking statements.
+The forward-looking statements made in this report are based on current expectations that involve numerous risks and uncertainties.

-The successful development of our product candidates is highly uncertain.
+The successful development and commercialization of our current drug candidates is highly uncertain.
 We cannot reasonably estimate or know the nature, timing, or estimated expenses of the efforts necessary to complete the development of, or the period in which material net cash inflows are expected to commence due to the numerous risks and uncertainties associated with developing such products, including the uncertainty of: